Nice to meet you.

 Synchronous communication typically occurs through phone calls and in-person or virtual meetings, where all participants are expected to respond in real time.
 Alternatively, asynchronous communication examples include email, texting, or recorded video.

-Response time Immediate, real-time Delayed, at participants’ convenience
+Response time Real-time interaction Delayed, at participants’ convenience

 Interaction style Live, interactive Independent, flexible

-Examples Phone calls, in-person meetings, virtual meetings Email, texting, recorded video
+Examples Zoom calls, phone meetings, virtual meetings Email, Loom, Slack threads, Trello comments

-Best use case Urgent discussions, decision-making, brainstorming Updates, documentation, non-urgent questions
+Best use case Urgent discussions, decision-making, brainstorming Updates, documentation, and non-urgent questions

 Advantages Clarity, real-time feedback Flexibility, thoughtful responses